atuljangra/configFiles/README.md

 configFiles
 ===========

-Contails some commonly used config files.
+Contains some commonly used config files.
+Most of them were initially stolen shamelessly from the Internet.